pujitm/personal-blog/content/post/a-better-take-home-software-interview.md

 \`\`\`

+The average amount of time taken to produce this was 30-60min.

 Honestly, I felt a bit dismayed when I first saw this.
 I felt like an ineffective mentor/teacher because I had tried to teach them to think and structure their code more readably and more configurably.

-After reflection, I think I should have provided controlled exercises allowing them to use concepts practically.
+After reflection, I think I should have provided controlled exercises allowing them to use new concepts practically.

-Nonetheless,
+Nonetheless, I feel comfortable using this question as a litmus test to gauge a candidate's ability and experience.